goperreault/goperreault.github.io/proj_treeallergy.md

 layout: default
 ---
 # Trees and pollen allergies in Mississauga
 A project to help with my seasonal pollen allergies.
 It maps the four tree species from which I get the worse allergic reaction during springtime.
 It uses the City of Mississauga's Open data tree inventory catalog to extract all of the ash, birch, oak and willow species.
-The goal of the project is to identify where each species is located within the city and close to park areas.
+The goal of the project is to identify where each species is located within the the Lisgar neighbourhood, in particular the trail located alongside the Sixteen Mile Creek.

 ## Pollen season
 According to the [Aerobiology Research Laboratories](http://www.pollenexperts.ca/toronto-ontario/), all four tree pollens start in April and lasts until late May to early June, the exception being willow that ends earlier in May.
-Additional research shows that rising temperatures affect pollen season, as shown in [Lewis H Ziska et al's study of the northern hemisphere](https://www.sciencedirect.com/science/article/pii/S2542519619300154?via%3Dihub&for-guid=a3a12ea2-bd65-e711-b65f-90b11c343abd&utm_source=usatoday-Climate%20Point&utm_medium=email&utm_campaign=narrative&utm_term=article_body#!).

 [//]: <> ## Static maps
 [//]: <> The follow maps show the distribution of each trees species in the city.